 Inventory of past 60 days

-The Inventory of past 60 days line chart represents the position's volume of served impressions (the pink spark line) and contacts (the blue spark line) for the past 60 days.
-When hovering over the line chart, the exact number of daily impressions or contacts is shown.
+The past 60 days line chart's Inventory represents the position's volume of served impressions (the pink sparkline) and contacts (the blue sparkline) for the past 60 days.
+When hovering over the line chart, the exact number of daily impressions or contacts becomes visible.

 Planned daily traffic

 The Planned daily traffic bar chart represents the position's daily traffic for the period the booking runs and allows you to examine the delivery on a daily base.
 The traffic (or the number of impressions) is expressed in either absolute or relative numbers.